 - If there are many people attending the party, the serving size of each dish does not need to equal the number of guests.
 Everybody will take only a small portion of each dish when there are many from which to choose.

-- Traditional potluck dishes include casseroles, chili, bar cookies, salads and breads.
+- Traditional potluck dishes include casseroles, chili, bar cookies, salads, and bread.

 - Recipes don't need to be fancy.
 Dishes that have been handed down through the generations are often the most popular.

-- If you're looking for a new recipe to try at your next potluck, here are several excellent collections to start you on your way to potluck fame.
+- If you're looking for a new recipe to try at your next potluck, researching several collections can help you start you on your way to potluck fame.